CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

   >>> stat_cdist[72 - stat_sum.offset] / stat_cdist[-1]
   np.float64(0.4377304041567714)
   ```
-  -> these are the 55th and 43rd percentiles; both percentiles are within 10% of the median, the center of the distribution, which is quite close.
+  -> these are roughly the 55th and 44th percentiles; both percentiles are within 10% of the median, the center of the distribution, which is quite close.
 Not lucky, not unlucky.

 - what are the chances of rolling a \(5\) or lower for a single stat?
   ```pycon